-The importance of an evaluation framework is first communicated through the Foundation’s instructions for major grant proposals to articulate outcomes and evidence of success—in other words, “what changes do you hope occur and how will you know?”
-Grantees are encouraged to identify outcomes related to output (i.e., # of participants) and to longer-term outcomes (i.e., changes in knowledge, attitudes, or behaviors).
+The critical nature of an evaluation framework is first communicated through the Foundation’s instructions for major grant proposals to articulate outcomes and evidence of success—in other words, “What changes do you hope occur and how will you know?”
+Grantees are encouraged to identify outcomes related to output (i.e., number of participants) and to longer-term outcomes (i.e., changes in knowledge, attitudes, or behaviors).

-Another key activity is to develop evaluation questions.
+Another key activity in designing an evaluation framework is to develop evaluation questions.
 What does the grantee want to learn over the course of the grant period based on the logic model?
-An individual evaluation is developed and implemented through a highly interactive process, in which personnel from the evaluation team, the grantee partner, and the Jim Joseph Foundation may work together.
-In these cases, the Jim Joseph Foundation uses this process to build mutual understanding and trust with the grantee partner so that both parties learn together about a particular grant and recognize what will help the grantee achieve positive outcomes.
+An individual evaluation is developed and implemented through a highly interactive process, in which personnel from the evaluation team, the grantee-partner, and the Jim Joseph Foundation may work together.
+In these cases, the Foundation uses this process to build mutual understanding and trust with the grantee-partner so that both parties learn together about a particular grant and recognize what will help the grantee achieve positive outcomes.

 To dive deeper into our Grant Evaluations, go to the Learning & Resources section.Go

 The Jim Joseph Foundation is pleased to be a part of the Funder & Evaluator Affinity Network (FEAN).
 Beginning in 2019, FEAN members assembled around practice areas chosen collaboratively as areas most urgently in need of change: Strategy & Practice, Evaluators of Color, Knowledge Sharing, Global Challenges, and Collaboration & Partnership.
 Over the course of 2019 and 2020, five membership teams developed products which propose tangible steps to make change in the field.